In my work as a coach and inside Heal’d virtual healing studio, I frequently bring up the topic of small-t trauma and your manifestation blocks.

 We all have different experiences, coping mechanisms, and levels of support.
 Something that one person interpreted as traumatic might barely register to someone else.
 While you might have experienced trauma in a certain situation, a sibling or someone else in a similar situation might not.

 That doesn’t mean you shouldn’t have had your experience.
-We are all different.
-We all get triggered in different ways.
+We’re all different.
+Different things trigger different people.
 We all needed and craved support in different ways.
 So the ways in which we experience pain are wildly different too.

 When someone invalidates your pain or your experience, you only learn how to minimize it or just not talk about it.
 The coping mechanisms that make the people around you comfortable with you are not healing tools.
 Your subconscious mind always remembers your truth.